-Our SLP program focuses on preparing professionals to asses, diagnose and clinically treat people with a variety of communication disorders.
+Our SLP program focuses on preparing professionals to assist, diagnose, and clinically treat people with a variety of communication disorders.
 This extensive clinical experience, combined with caring and involved faculty, makes CMU speech-language pathology graduates well prepared and sought after clinicians.

-Research Opportunities and Assistantships
+Clinical Experience, Research Opportunities and Assistantships

-Several clinical programs offered through the department give students the opportunity to conduct research projects and work with a patient population ranging from infants to the elderly.
-Through the department's Speech Language and Hearing Clinics, students may provide clinical services to people throughout central and northern Michigan.
+Several clinical programs offered through the department give students opportunities to conduct research projects and work with patient populations ranging from infants to the elderly.
+Through the department's Speech-Language and Hearing Clinics, students may provide clinical services to people throughout central and northern Michigan.

-- Graduate Record Exam (GRE) scores
+- Graduate Record Exam (GRE) scores.

-Course requirements can be found on our website.
 Please note that completion of this coursework does not guarantee admission into the SLP Graduate Program, as it is a competitive admission process.

 Applications for the Summer II SLP program are due January 15.